Dealing with Foetal Alcohol Spectrum Disorder front cover

 £10.95

 Foetal Alcohol Spectrum Disorder (FASD) is a permanent, lifelong disability affecting a considerable number of children and young people in the UK.
 Looked after and adopted children, who are often born into alcohol and drug misusing families, are more likely to be affected by FASD than those in the general population.
-Studies suggest that at least one-third of looked after children come into care with parental history of alcohol misuse.
-But many professionals in social work, and indeed in health and education, have a poor awareness of this often invisible disability, and a lack of training in how it can affect their work with children.
-Increased professional knowledge and understanding are key to successful future management of this disorder – and social workers have a vital role to play.
+At least one-third of looked after children have a parental history of alcohol misuse.
+But many professionals in social work, health and education have a poor awareness of this often invisible disability, and a lack of training in how it can affect their work with children.
+Increased knowledge and understanding are key to successful management of this disorder – and social workers have a vital role to play.

 Read our Editor’s Exclusive

 Dealing with Foetal Alcohol Spectrum Disorder book coverEvery month we release a free chapter from one of our bestselling publications.
-For July, we are sharing the contents page, introduction and the eight chapter from ‘Dealing with Foetal Alcohol Spectrum Disorder’.
-This chapter explores how presentation varies with age.
+For September, as part of National FASD Awareness Month, we are sharing Chapter 7 from ‘Dealing with Foetal Alcohol Spectrum Disorder’.
+This chapter explores why diagnosis matters.

 Read our free chapter